10yard/dkafe/dkwolf/readme.txt

 MAME build tools are available at https://github.com/mamedev/buildtools/releases

-To build with dkong only driver the SOURCES flag was used in the makefile along with REGENIE i.e.
+To build with only DK (and crazy kong) drivers the SOURCES flag was used in the makefile along with REGENIE i.e.
-  SOURCES=src/mame/drivers/dkong.cpp
+  SOURCES=src/mame/drivers/dkong.cpp,src/mame/drivers/cclimber.cpp
   REGENIE=1
   NOWERROR=1